MB3hel/AUVControlBoard/README.md

 ### Commands and Messages

 The following are the messages sent to the control board or received from the control board and what they mean / do.
 These messages are the *payload* in the message format described above.
 Note that all characters are ASCII encoded unless enclosed within square brackets.
 A literal square bracket is escaped with a backslash.
-A litteral backslash is also escaped with a backslash.
-Toekns inside square brackets are described per message below.
+A literal backslash is also escaped with a backslash.
+Tokens inside square brackets are described per message below.

 **Set MODE**